Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The fact that only the first operator must submit the full declaration may reduce documentary duplication, but it does not eliminate the need for traceability or the responsibility of downstream operators.

-More time to digitalize processes
+More time to digitalise processes

-Companies now have additional time to:
+Companies now have additional room to:

 • Integrate data from global suppliers.

-• Standardize origin information.
+• Standardise origin information.

 • Implement digital traceability platforms.